adibenc/idx-fundamental-analysis/README.md

 IDX Fundamental Analysis project aims to retrieve and analyze fundamental data of companies listed on the Indonesian Stock Exchange (IDX).
-It fetches stock data and key statistics using Selenium, requests, and various provider APIs, and stores the resultant data in Google Sheets for easy access and analysis.
+It fetches stock data and key statistics using Selenium, requests, and various provider APIs, and stores the resultant data in Google Sheets or local Excel file for easy access and analysis.

 ## Features

 - **Fetch Stock Data from IDX**: Use Selenium web driver to scrape stock data from IDX.
 - **Retrieve Fundamental Data**: Obtain key statistics and fundamental data using StockBit and YFinance API.
 - **Google Sheets Integration**: Create and update Google Sheets with stock data using Google Drive API.
+Required Google Service Account environment variable.
+- **Save as Excel**: Stored the fundamental analysis data in your local file.
 - **Logging**: Robust logging using Loguru for debugging and tracking purposes.

 ## Installation